erdnaxe/ghostream/README.md

 ## Streaming

 As stated by OBS wiki, when streaming you should adapt the latency to `2.5 * (the round-trip time with server, in μs)`.

+### With OBS

+As OBS uses FFMpeg, you need to have FFMpeg compiled with SRT support.
+To check if SR is available, run `ffmpeg -protocols | grep srt`.
+On Windows and MacOS, OBS comes with his own FFMpeg that will work.

+In OBS, go to "Settings" -> "Stream" and change "Service" to "Custom..." and "Server" to `srt://127.0.0.1:9710`.

 ### With GStreamer